 - sudo apt update

-Now that we’ve added the MySQL repositories, we’re ready to install the actual MySQL server software.
-If you ever need to update the configuration of these repositories, just run
+Now that you’ve added the MySQL repositories, you’re ready to install the actual MySQL server software.
+If you ever need to update the configuration of these repositories, run

 sudo dpkg-reconfigure mysql-apt-config, select new options, and then